M.S. student Cody Piscitelli (in hat) on a sampling trip.

 Environmental sciences are central to the mission of Oregon State University - a university with extensive programs related to the environment and wide use of natural resources.
-Oregon State is only one of two U.S. universities recognized as a land-, sea-, space- and sun-grant institution.
+Oregon State is only one of three U.S. universities recognized as a land-, sea-, space- and sun-grant institution.
 Oregon State has exceptional strength in many of the disciplines that are required to provide a high-quality interdisciplinary education for future environmental scientists and to provide continuing post-graduate education to scientists who are already active in the field.

 Looking for the undergraduate program?
 Find it at the College of Earth, Ocean, and Atmospheric Sciences.